rcky844/knowledge-handbook/Chemistry/Analytical Chemistry/Separation and purification/Chromatography.md

 $$

 **Example**: HKDSE 2018 Paper 2 Q3(a)(iii)
-What is meany by the '$R_f$ value' of a substance in a paper chromatogram?
+What is meaning of the '$R_f$ value' of a substance in a paper chromatogram?
 - $R_f$ value is the ratio of distance traveled by the component to the distance traveled by the solvent front.

 **Example**: HKDSE 2020 Paper 2 Q3(b)(i-iii)